sav-che/TL-2/Authors/Bay, Jens Christian (Ballien) {std. J.C. Bay}.md

-> [!cite] BHL link: this entry starts at [page 394](https://www.biodiversitylibrary.org/item/103858#page/406/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 394](https://www.biodiversitylibrary.org/page/33265121) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bay, Jens Christian \[Ballien\] (1871-1962), Danish librarian and botanical bibliographer, educated at the University of Copenhagen 1887-1982, emigrated to the U.S.A.
 1892, naturalized 1896, assistant at the Missouri Bot.
 Garden, St. Louis 1892-1894, bacteriologist Iowa State Board of Health 1894-1897, assistant at Library of Congress, Washington, D.C.
-1900-1905; at the John Crerar library, Chicago 1905-1947, ultimately, from 1928, as librarian. (*J.C.
-Bay*).
+1900-1905; at the John Crerar library, Chicago 1905-1947, ultimately, from 1928, as librarian.
+**Abbreviated name**: *J.C.
+Bay*

 #### Herbarium and types